john-pachec0/Monitor/PRIVACY_POLICY.md

 ## Children's Privacy

-Untwist is designed for general audiences and does not knowingly collect information from children under 13.
+Monitor is designed for general audiences and does not knowingly collect information from children under 13.
 However, since we don't collect any personal information at all, children can safely use the app with parental supervision.

 If you are a parent and believe your child has used the feedback feature, please contact us and we'll delete any feedback data.